syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 {% endhighlight %}
 {% endtabs %}

-The following gif demonstrates selecting the capital city in the drop-down based on the country name entered in the `AutoComplete` control.
+The following gif demonstrates how to select the capital city from the drop-down based on the country name entered in the `AutoComplete` control.

 ![WinUI AutoComplete filter the items based on custom filtering and searching logic.](Searching_images/winui-autocomplete-custom-filtering-searching.gif)

 ## Load asynchronous items

 Load the data dynamically at runtime based on typed input.
-This dynamic loading can be done while performing custom filtering using `CustomFilter` property.
+This dynamic loading can be done while performing custom filtering using the `CustomFilter` property.

-`GetMatchingItemsAsync` method of `IAutoCompleteFilterBehavior` helps to perform filtering operation on different threads without blocking the current thread by using `await Task.Run()`.
+The `GetMatchingItemsAsync` method of `IAutoCompleteFilterBehavior` helps you to perform filtering operations on different threads without blocking the current thread by using `await Task.Run()`.

 **Step 1:** Create a class that derives from the `IAutoCompleteFilterBehavior` interface and add your custom filter logic in `GetMatchingItemsAsync` method to load the run time items based on typed input.